-- (1) At a surface where food is displayed provided for consumer self-service, including but not limited to, such as buffets and salad bars, or where fresh produce or packaged FOOD is foods are sold-or, offered or displayed for consumption-sale, or served, - (2) Inside equipment, including but not limited to such as reach-in and under-counter refrigerators, and - (1) At a distance of 30 above the floor inside walk-in refrigeration units. - (2)-At a distance of 30 inches (75 cm) above the floor in areas used for hand washing, EQUIPMENThandwashing, warewashing, and UTENSIL - (3) storage, dry FOOD equipment and utensil storage, and in toilet rooms.restrooms, and, - (B)(C) At least 50-foot candles of light shall be provided(540 lux) at a surface where FOOD HANDLERs are a food handler is working with food, WARE WASHING, UTENSILs, or EQUIPMENT including but not limited to or working with utensils or equipment such as knives, slicers, grinders, or saws where employee safety is a factor.
+- At a surface where food is displayed provided for consumer self-service, including but not limited to, such as buffets and salad bars, or where fresh produce or packaged FOOD isfoods are sold or, offered or displayed for consumption sale, or served, - (2) Inside equipment, including but not limited to such as reach-in and under-counter refrigerators, and - (1) At a distance of 30 above the floor inside walk-in refrigeration units. - At a distance of 30 inches (75 cm) above the floor in areas used for hand washing, EQUIPMENT handwashing, warewashing, and UTENSIL - (3) storage, dry FOODequipment and utensil storage, and in toilet rooms.restrooms, and, - (B)(C) At least 50-foot candles of light shall be provided (540 lux) at a surface where FOOD HANDLERSare a food handler is working with food, WARE WASHING, UTENSILS, OF EQUIPMENT including but not limited to or working with utensils or equipment such as knives, slicers, grinders, or saws where employee safety is a factor.

-6-3036-304 Mechanical Ventilation
+6-3026-304 Mechanical Ventilation

-302.11 Mechanical
+6-302.11 Mechanical

-Mechanical ventilation of sufficient capacity shall be provided to keep-
+Mechanical ventilation of sufficient capacity shall be provided to keep

-If necessary to keep rooms free from of excessive heat, steam, condensation, vapors, obnoxious odors, smoke, and for fumes fumes, mechanical ventilation of sufficient capacity must be provided.
+If necessary to keep rooms free fromof excessive heat, steam, condensation, vapors, obnoxious odors, smoke, and/or fumes fumes, mechanical ventilation of sufficient capacity must be provided.